jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 On first inspection, this _looks like_ it's a correct formulation.
 There are two groups of constraints above.
 In the first group you set some $i$, then amongst all $j\neq i$ you ensure that exactly one $x_{ij}$ equals $1$.
 This has the effect of enforcing that the salesman leaves every town exactly once.
 The second group of constraints does something similar, enforcing that the salesman arrives in every town exactly once.

 So, what's the problem?
 It might not be evident initially[^ipModelsNotStraightforward], but this formulation does nothing to eliminate so-called _subtours_ in the formulation.
-That is to say, the feasible solutions include a solution where the salesman visits, say, the first half of the cities in one tour and the second half of the cities in a second, separate tour, with no links between the two.
+That is to say, the feasible solutions to the above model include a solution where the salesman visits, say, the first half of the cities in one tour and the second half of the cities in a second, separate tour, with no links between the two.
 A solution including subtours is illustrated below.

 [^ipModelsNotStraightforward]: I can't tell you how many times I've come up with what I thought was a valid formulation for a problem, only to solve the model and get some invalid result because I overlooked some subtle case my model didn't cover.
 Modeling a given IP is not always as straightforward as it might initially appear.

 ![TSP subtours [@wolsey2020]](images/subtours.png)

 To recover a valid formulation, we'll need to include constraints that make these subtours impossible.
 How might we do that?
 Consider the above image, where we see a subtour among cities 3, 8, and 9.
-We can keep this from happening by way of a constraint that ensures that the salesman travels at least once between some city in the set $\{3, 8, 9\}$ and another city not in that set, i.e. one of $\{1, 2, 4, 5, 6, 7, 10\}$.
+We can keep this from happening by way of a constraint that ensures that the salesman travels at least once between some city in the set $\{3, 8, 9\}$ and another city not in that set, i.e. a city in the complement set $\{1, 2, 4, 5, 6, 7, 10\}$.
 That is, we can add the constraint:

 $$
 \sum_{i\in\{3, 8, 9\}}\sum_{j\in\{1, 2, 4, 5, 6, 7, 10\}}x_{ij} \geq 1
 $$

-Alternatively, we could write the constraint in terms of the original set $\{3, 8, 9\}$ only by restricting the number of edges between set members to less than 3 (the size of the set).
+Alternatively, we could write the constraint in terms of just the original set $\{3, 8, 9\}$ by restricting the number of edges between set members to less than 3 (the size of the set).

 $$
 \sum_{i\in\{3, 8, 9\}}\sum_{j\in\{3, 8, 9\}}x_{ij} \leq 2
 $$

 Of course, this constraint will only eliminate the possibility of that one subtour (and its complement).
 There are plenty of other subtours possible, one for essentially every subset of $\{1,\dots,n\}$.
-So a truly valid formulation for the TSP must include one of these __subtour elimination constraints__ for every subset $S\subseteq\{1,\dots,n\}$[^tspAlmostEverySubset].
-Such a formulation including these constraints[^tspLotsOfConstraints] could look like[^justSubtourElim]:
+So a truly valid formulation for the TSP must include one of these __subtour elimination constraints__ for every[^tspAlmostEverySubset] subset $S\subseteq\{1,\dots,n\}$[^tspLotsOfConstraints].
+Such a formulation including these constraints[^justSubtourElim] could look like[^newNotationEmptySet]:

 [^tspLotsOfConstraints]: If you're thinking "that could be a lot of constraints", you're right.
 It can be a problem.
 We'll be coming back to this observation later.

 [^tspAlmostEverySubset]: Technically we don't need _every_ subset, since the same constraint will cover both the selected subset and its complement (e.g. the constraint above will eliminate the possibility of subtours in both sets $\{3, 8, 0\}$ and $\{1, 2, 4, 5, 6, 7, 10\}$).
 Further, subsets of size 1 are technically covered by the basic "leave every city once" constraints.

 [^justSubtourElim]: In fact, you could make due with _only_ the subtour elimination constraints, since the original functional constraints are essentially just subtour elimination constraints for the subtours of size $n-1$.

+[^newNotationEmptySet]: New notation: $\emptyset$ represents an empty set, i.e. a set with no elements.
+Technically, $\emptyset$ is a subset of all other sets, but we don't want to consider it in our formulation so we'll explicitly exclude it.

 <div class="mathSmall">
 $$